scarydonut/notemugAI/README.md

-# NoteGenius AI
+# NoteMug AI

-NoteGenius AI is a smart, browser-based note-taking assistant that lets you upload PDFs, generate summaries, create flashcards, and extract keywords with AI.
+NoteMug AI is a smart, browser-based note-taking assistant that lets you upload PDFs, generate summaries, create flashcards, and extract keywords with AI.
 Designed for students and professionals, it helps you digest and retain information efficiently.

 ## Features